rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 ## Conclusion

-This project uses the pendulum as a simple dynamical system for investigating how motion can be understood through phase-space geometry.
+This project uses the pendulum as a simple dynamical system for investigating how numerical methods, phase-space geometry, nonlinearity, and damping shape our understanding of motion.

-The comparison of Euler's Method and Euler-Cromer shows that numerical integration can affect not only quantitative accuracy but also the qualitative structure of an oscillatory system.
-Moving from the linearized to the nonlinear pendulum then reveals how the approximation $\sin\theta\approx\theta$ changes that structure, producing distorted trajectories and a separatrix between oscillatory and rotational motion.
+The comparison of Euler's Method and Euler-Cromer shows that numerical integration affects not only quantitative accuracy but also the qualitative structure of an oscillatory system.
+Euler's Method introduces artificial energy growth over long integrations, while Euler-Cromer keeps the trajectory bounded and preserves the structure of phase space more effectively.
+Moving from the linearized to the nonlinear pendulum then shows how the approximation $\sin\theta\approx\theta$ breaks down at larger amplitudes, producing distorted trajectories and a separatrix between oscillatory and rotational motion.

-Damping makes this phase-space structure dynamic: as the pendulum loses energy, its trajectory can cross the separatrix and move from rotation into oscillation.
-Stroboscopic sampling reveals another layer of the same dynamics: exact commensurability produces repeating structures, detuning produces phase drift, and damping gradually changes that phase relationship as the nonlinear period approaches the small-angle period.
+Damping makes this phase-space structure dynamic.
+As the pendulum loses energy, its trajectory approaches and crosses the separatrix, producing a transition from rotational motion to oscillation around the stable equilibrium.

+Stroboscopic sampling extends this phase-space analysis by introducing a fixed temporal reference.
+A continuous phase-space trajectory describes the geometry of the motion, but does not directly show how that motion is traversed relative to an external clock.
+When the sampling interval is commensurate with the pendulum's period, the sampled states repeat; when the two timescales are mismatched, the sampling phase drifts.
+For the nonlinear damped pendulum, this relationship changes naturally because its period depends on amplitude and the amplitude decreases with damping.
+The choice of sampling interval in this experiment is deliberate rather than physically preferred; it provides a controlled way to expose the changing relationship between the pendulum's intrinsic period and an external temporal reference.

-The central theme of the project is therefore not simply modeling a pendulum, but using numerical methods and phase-space representations to reveal the structure and evolution of a dynamical system.
+The central theme of the project is therefore not simply modeling a pendulum, but examining how different methods of representation reveal different aspects of its dynamics.
+Numerical methods determine how faithfully the dynamics are reproduced, phase space reveals their geometric structure, and stroboscopic sampling reveals how that structure relates to a fixed temporal reference.